Maternal and Child Health

 On This Page:

 In the 1980's, the United States increased funding for MCH-related programs.
 At that time, it was estimated that 17 million children under the age of 5 died every year.
-By 2006, through the efforts of many international aid organizations, the annual number of deaths of children under the age of 5 is 10 million.
+The global under-five mortality rate has declined by nearly half (49 per cent) since 1990, dropping from 90 to 46 deaths per 1,000 live births in 2013.
+The total number of

 HHS works to improve the health of women and their children across several organizations.